-An action plan based on improvements required was agreed with the external auditors as part of their value for money assessment for 2019/20.
-That action is the most recent review and includes an opinion on progress made against all other previous reviews and recommendations relating to Copeland's governance framework.
-The action plan, including Cumberland management responses is replicated with this Annual Governance Statement, as it recognises these are the key improvement areas that remain outstanding to improve the Council's framework of Governance, Risk Management and Internal Control, including any limitations on progress against statutory recommendations and the concerns identified in the annual head of internal audit opinion.
+An action plan based on improvements required was agreed with the external auditors as part of their value for money assessment for 2021/22.
+That action was the most recent review and includes an opinion on progress made against the s24 recommendations and effectiveness reviews of both Internal Audit and the Audit Committee.
+The action plan, including Cumberland management responses is replicated with this Annual Governance Statement, as it recognised these are the key improvement areas that remained outstanding to improve the Council's framework of Governance, Risk Management and Internal Control, including any limitations on progress against statutory recommendations and the concerns identified in the annual Head of Internal Audit opinion.